modernish/modernish/README.md

   Thus, `pushtrap` does not accept an empty *command* as it would be pointless.
 * Each stack trap is executed in a new subshell to keep it from interfering with others.
-This means a stack trap cannot change variables except within its own environment, and 'exit' will only exit the trap and not the program.
+This means a stack trap cannot change variables except within its own environment, and `exit` will only exit the trap and not the program.
   The `--nosubshell` option overrides this behaviour, causing that particular trap to be executed in the main shell environment instead.
 This is not recommended if not absolutely needed, as you have to be extra careful to